LEAGUE7QC/LEAGUE7QC.github.io/docs/moderation-guidelines.md

 #### 5.3.1 Moderate Extended Timeouts
 - Use for severe rule violations or repeated moderate infractions
 - Duration: 3 to 14 days, depending on severity and history
-- Inform the President when issuing a Moderate Extended Timeout
+- Inform the President, Staff, and Captain's Council when issuing a Moderate Extended Timeout to:
+  - Ensure transparency in moderation actions
+  - Allow for timely adjustments to team rosters or league schedules if necessary
+  - Maintain a cohesive approach to serious infractions across all levels of league management

 #### 5.3.2 Maximum Extended Timeouts
 - Reserve for extreme cases such as: